Daycare Essentials Checklist: What to Pack for Daycare

 18. Sunscreen

-If your daycare takes the kids outside for outdoor play, it’s a good idea to provide sunscreen to your daycare provider (provided the baby’s over 6 months as I understand they shouldn’t use it under 6 months).
+If your daycare takes the kids outside for outdoor play, it’s a good idea to provide sunscreen to your daycare provider.
+(Provided the baby’s over six months old; as I understand, they shouldn’t use it under six months.)

-Getting a mineral sunscreen for babies (made without oxybenzone, parabens or added oils and fragrance) is better than a chemical sunscreen.
+Getting a mineral sunscreen for babies (made without oxybenzone, parabens, or added oils and fragrances) is better than a chemical sunscreen.

 Here are a host of benefits detailing why mineral sunscreen is better than chemical sunscreen.
 One big reason is that it works as soon as it’s applied.